 Puppetry Training For Teachers, Community Workers and Workshop Leaders

 We offer INSET sessions for teachers and educators who work with children.
 These sessions will give ideas for puppet making in the classroom/workshop setting as well as practical ideas of how to help the children manipulate their puppets i.e. simple games and activities.
 Each participant will receive a small resource pack to support the session.
-This INSET is suitable for teachers, as well as those people interested in making puppets and performances with children and young people.

 “The students absolutely loved the puppet making session and many rated on their evaluation forms as a highlight of the course.
 All three of you were truly inspiring in demonstrating how puppetry can bring all aspects of literacy teaching to life and as a consequence I know we now have 20 more nearly newly-qualified teachers committed to using puppets in their English classes.”
 Frances Bodger (Lecturer in Primary Education, Department of Early Years and Primary Education, UCL Institute of Education)